theiagen/tbp-parser/README.md

 # tbp-parser

 This repository contains the tbp-parser tool which parses the JSON output of [Jody Phelan's TBProfiler tool](https://github.com/jodyphelan/TBProfiler).
-Available as a download-able Python package and as a Docker image, tbp-parser converts the output of TBProfiler into four files:
+Available as a downloadable Python package and as a Docker image, tbp-parser converts the output of TBProfiler into four files:

 1. A _Laboratorian_ report, which contains information regarding each mutation and its associated drug resistance profile in a CSV file.
 This file also contains two interpretation fields -- "Looker" and "MDL" which are generated using the CDC's expert rules for interpreting the severity of potential drug resistance mutations.
 2. A _LIMS_ report, formatted specifically for STAR LIMS.
 This CSV report summarizes the highest severity mutations for each antimicrobial and lists the relevant mutations for each gene.